gciatto/sd-project-proposals/README.md

     -   JetBrains' [MPS](https://www.jetbrains.com/mps/)
     -   Swagger's [Codegen](https://swagger.io/tools/swagger-codegen/)

-**Simulation of situated agents**: where students may contribute by creating novel *incarnations* for the [**Alchemist** simulator](http://alchemistsimulator.github.io/)
+**Simulation**: where students may contribute by creating novel *incarnations* for the [**Alchemist** simulator](http://alchemistsimulator.github.io/)

+**DevOps**: where students can practice with real-world DevOps technologies such as Docker and Kubernetes

+**Lesson Production**: where students can help designing and writing lessons for the future editions of the course

 **Technology Know-How**: where students may contribute exploring the functioning (and possibly the internal structure) of one or more